rlivingsus/misc/books.md

 ### Martin, George RR
 A SONG OF ICE AND FIRE: ~~1) Game of Thrones, 2) A Clash of Kings, 3) A Storm of Swords,~~ 4) A Feast for Crows, 5) A Dance with Dragons, 6) The Winds of Winter (forthcoming), 7) A Dream of Spring

+### Maas, Sarah
+A COURT OF THORN AND ROSES: 1)A Court of Thorns and Roses, 2)A Court of Mist and Fury, 3)A Court of Wings and Ruin, 3.1)A Court of Frost and Starlight, 4)A Court of Silver Flames

 ### McCaffrey, Anne
 DRAGONRIDERS OF PERN Harper Hall Trilogy: ~~(4)Dragonsong, (5)Dragonsinger, (6)Dragondrums~~
 DRAGONRIDERS OF PERN Original Trilogy: ~~(1)Dragonflight, (2)Dragonquest, (3)The White Dragon~~